 The bread and butter of any Website, the interface design is the defining aspect of the user experience.
 Good interface is absolutely crucial to the Website's success in terms of selling products and services, user satisfaction and return visits, and overall reflection of the company's quality and reputation.

 The interface design process begins innocuously enough, usually a fleeting idea of the information flow or the simple negative space aesthetic of stark composition.
 Whatever the inspiration, pen on paper isn't too far behind.
 Sketching the design on paper and mocking it up with Photoshop® offers the designer an outlet and the client an idea of the direction.
 After some back and forth banter, development begins!
 The working odd hours, endless sessions of staring through code, the unfulfilling promises of drinking soda for nurishment...
-It can add up to an almost magical tranformation not unlike a butterfly metamorphosis, the endless reams of code and pages showing up on any computer browser as a fully funtional and beautiful Website.
+It can add up to an almost magical tranformation not unlike a butterfly metamorphosis, the endless reams of code and pages showing up on any Internet browser as a fully funtional and beautiful Website.
 Ahhhhh!!

 * The usage of the image of the CNN.com® Website is in parody only and not intended to harm any designer's feelings